guibeira/postgres-chat/README.md

 ![chat sample](https://github.com/guibeira/postgres-chat/raw/main/image/pg_chat.gif "sample")
 ## Development
 To install this application, you will need Rust and Cargo installed on your machine.
-Then, run the following command:
+Then, update the `DATABASE_URL` in the .env file and run the following command:

 ```bash
  git clone https://github.com/guibeira/postgres-chat.git